arthur-hav/blog/content/posts/work-from-home.md

 Self-employed developers work remotely for 70% of them.

-It is made clear though, that remote job is strongly demanded for some developers.
+While the sample could be skewed towards more remote than in office sample, it is clear though, that remote job is strongly demanded for some developers.
 They are 21% to declare outright quitting a job that would offer no remote option, while being an additional 49% to look for another more remote-friendly position.
 A survey on developers found out 80% say they want to work remotely at least 80% of the time (terminal.io), meaning about 40% of developers are dissatisfied with the remote policy of their company.